samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You can breathe underwater for 24 hours after drinking this potion.

-This potion’s cloudy green fluid smells of the sea and has a jellyfish-like bubble floating in it.
+This potion's cloudy green fluid smells of the sea and has a jellyfish-like bubble floating in it.

 ### [Pot of Awakening](/magic-items/27113-pot-of-awakening)